In Memoriam: Wood, Willis Avery (Woody)

 While at Michigan State, Wood developed a practical recording spectrophotometer by replacing the Beckman DU Spectrophotometer electronics with known photomultiplier feedback loop electronics to give an output to a recorder that is proportional to absorbance.
 He then designed an automatic, programmable cuvette changer.
 With the changer and the new photomultiplier arrangement, up to four enzyme-catalyzed reactions could be followed and recorded simultaneously.
 The system was co-patented, manufactured by Gilford Instrument Laboratories, and widely used in enzyme research.

-Wood's lab, populated by a mixture of undergraduate and graduate students, post docs and visiting established scientists became known as the “Wood Institute.”
-Over a thirty-year period at Illinois and Michigan State, 64 students, post docs, visiting scientists, and lab technicians participated in the research programs.
+Wood's lab, populated by a mixture of undergraduate and graduate students, post docs and visiting established scientists became known as the "Wood Institute."
+Over a 30-year period at Illinois and Michigan State, 64 students, post docs, visiting scientists, and lab technicians participated in the research programs.
 Funding for their work came from the National Science Foundation, the National Institutes of Health, the Atomic Energy Commission, and the Agricultural Experiment Station of the College of Agriculture Michigan State University.
-During this period, Woody was a member of the Board of Directors of the Gilford Instrument Laboratories, Oberlin OH.
-He was a founder and first president of Neogen Corporation, Lansing MI.
-He was appointed to the Council of the National Institute for Dental Research in Bethesda MD.
+During this period, Woody was a member of the Board of Directors of the Gilford Instrument Laboratories, Oberlin, Ohio.
+He was a founder and first president of Neogen Corporation, Lansing, Mich.
+He was appointed to the Council of the National Institute for Dental Research in Bethesda Md.
 Woody was involved in management of the annual meeting of the American Society for Microbiology (ASM) and was elected President of the Society in 1980.
 Later, he was elected to Honorary Membership in the Society.

 Iowa State University